How to Change Your Oil

 Engine oil (grade per manual, typically 4–6 quarts), new oil filter, new drain plug crush washer.

-Run the engine for 2–3 minutes so the oil is warm (not hot) and flows easily when drained.
-Shut the engine off and wait 5 minutes for the oil to settle in the pan.
-Do not drain oil at full operating temp — burns are the most common DIY oil-change injury.
+Run the engine for 2 to 3 minutes so the oil is warm (not hot) and flows easily when drained.
+Shut it off and wait 5 minutes for the oil to settle in the pan.
+Don't drain at full operating temp.
+Burns are the most common DIY oil-change injury.

-Raise the front of the vehicle on ramps, or with a jack and jack stands rated for your vehicle's weight.
+Raise the front on ramps, or with a jack and jack stands rated for your vehicle's weight.
 Never work under a car held up only by a floor jack.
 A hydraulic jack can fail.
 Jack stands are non-negotiable.

 Position the drain pan under the oil pan.
-Locate the drain plug (usually a single hex bolt on the lowest point of the oil pan).
-Remove it with a socket — the oil will gush, so keep your hand out of the stream.
-Let it drain completely (5–10 minutes).
-When flow slows to drips, reinstall the drain plug with a new crush washer, torqued to manufacturer spec (typically 25–35 ft-lb).
+Locate the drain plug (usually a single hex bolt at the lowest point of the pan).
+Remove it with a socket.
+The oil will gush, so keep your hand out of the stream.
+Let it drain completely, about 5 to 10 minutes.
+When flow slows to drips, reinstall the drain plug with a new crush washer, torqued to manufacturer spec (typically 25 to 35 ft-lb).

-Remove the old filter with an oil filter wrench — twist counterclockwise.
-Expect some residual oil, so keep the drain pan positioned underneath.
+Remove the old filter with an oil filter wrench, twisting counterclockwise.
+Expect some residual oil, so keep the drain pan underneath.
 Wipe the filter mounting surface clean with a rag.
-Rub a thin film of fresh oil on the new filter's rubber gasket (this prevents the gasket from sticking).
+Rub a thin film of fresh oil on the new filter's rubber gasket.
+This keeps it from sticking.
 Hand-tighten the new filter until snug, then tighten another 3/4 turn.
-Do not use a wrench to tighten — you'll damage the gasket.
+Don't use a wrench to tighten, or you'll damage the gasket.

 Lower the vehicle.
 Pop the hood and open the oil filler cap on top of the engine.
-Using a funnel, pour in the exact quantity specified by your owner's manual (usually 4–6 quarts).
+Using a funnel, pour in the exact quantity from your owner's manual (usually 4 to 6 quarts).
 Replace the filler cap snugly.

-In the Trackara app, open the vehicle profile and log the oil change with date, mileage, oil grade (e.g., 5W-30 full synthetic), and filter part number.
-Trackara automatically sets the next oil change reminder based on your service interval (typically 5,000 or 7,500 miles).
+In the Trackara app, open the vehicle profile and log the change with date, mileage, oil grade (e.g. 5W-30 full synthetic), and filter part number.
+Trackara sets the next oil change reminder based on your service interval (typically 5,000 or 7,500 miles).
 See factory service intervals.

 Dispose of the old oil properly

-Pour drained oil into a sealed container (the new oil's empty jug works).
-Take it to any auto parts store (AutoZone, O'Reilly, Advance, NAPA) — they all accept used oil for free.
-Never dump oil on the ground or in a storm drain — it's illegal and one gallon contaminates a million gallons of water.
+Pour drained oil into a sealed container.
+The new oil's empty jug works fine.
+Take it to any auto parts store (AutoZone, O'Reilly, Advance, NAPA).
+They all accept used oil for free.
+Never dump oil on the ground or in a storm drain.
+It's illegal, and one gallon contaminates a million gallons of water.

 FAQ